interealm-games/server-php/README.md

 Create an environment file from `/api/environments/.env.template` in the same folder.

 REQUEST_HANDLERS_PATH points to the RequestHandler definitions (in another repository) which define the use of this server.
 Something like: `"../../editor-backend/public/index.php"`.
+You can include multiple paths, delimited by `:`.
+Preventing naming collisions of endpoints is up to the developer.

 Run:
 ```